bethanyalicehall/routes-of-europe-MS1/README.md

 #### Form
-- Include a modal that appears once the form has been submitted, saying "Submission succesful"
+- Include a modal that appears once the form has been submitted, saying "Submission successful"
 - Include the user to only be allowed to choose dates within the future, not the past.

 #### Affiliate links